sanjeevonline/blog.sanjeevonline.com/contents/articles/2013-05-25-Moving-Blog-To-Wintersmith/index.md

 aliases: ['/post/2007/01/08/code-and-stuff/', '/post/2007/01/08/first/', '/post/2008/01/08/first']
 categories: [technology]
 tags: [nodejs]
 excerpt: After deferring it for more than a year, finally I decided to re-platform my blog.
-I had several viable options at hand like -
+After careful analysis and research trying out several several viable options at hand like ...
 ---
 After deferring it for more than a year, finally I decided to re-platform my blog.
 I had several viable options at hand like -